Exhibits

 Charlotte’s Sunroom

-Enjoy views of the Wisconsin River from one of Charlotte Witter’s favorite rooms.
-And step into Charlotte’s “Shadowlawn”.
+Enjoy views of the Wisconsin River from one of Charlotte Witter’s favorite rooms, and step into Charlotte’s “Shadowlawn.”

 Phil’s Den of Antiquity